amilawedikkara/Learning-JavaScript/Number Comparison Game/README.md

 This program performs the following tasks:

 1. Prompts the user to input two numbers separated by a space.
-2. Compares the numbers and identifies which is larger, or if they are equal.
+2. Compares the numbers and recognize which one is larger, or whether they are equal.
 3. Outputs the result in the terminal.